ArtisanPack-UI/code-style/README.md

 </rule>
 ```

+## Documentation

+For detailed documentation on how to use and customize the ArtisanPack UI Code Standards package, please refer to the [documentation in the /docs directory](docs/home.md).

 ## Contributing

 As an open source project, this package is open to contributions from anyone.
 Please [read through the contributing
-guidelines](CONTRIBUTING.md) to learn more about how you can contribute to this project.
+guidelines](CONTRIBUTING.md) or the [contributing documentation](docs/contributing.md) to learn more about how you can contribute to this project.